pingitzern/landingPageDISPENSER/README.md

 # landingPageDISPENSER

 ## Project Description
-A landing page showcasing a dispenser product.
-It uses Tailwind CSS for styling and minimal JavaScript for interactivity.
+Landing page for a dispenser product built with Tailwind CSS and minimal JavaScript.

 ## Requirements
 - [Node.js](https://nodejs.org/) and `npm`